 The GDPR also grants a comprehensive & enhanced set of fundamental rights to data subjects.
 These include:

 Make sure your organization has the processes in place to enable these.
 Getting all the data from your users on a neatly packed .zip file might not be a trivial task.

 As mentioned, this is likely the biggest driver towards GDPR compliance.
-Fines are grouped in two categories:
+Fines are grouped into two categories:

-If you’re curious, you can read more on what offenses fall into each category here.
+If you’re curious, you can read more about what offenses fall into each category here.

 The GDPR is coming, and with less than a year and a half to go, most organizations will need to go through some changes — and that’s not a whole lot of time.

 Ignoring the issue is not really an option, given the business killer fines companies may face.